 3. An Absence of Internal Links

 One of the most common best practices for SEO is using internal links as part of your content.
-Interlinks are an essential part of making your site seem more legitimate and authoritative to Google, as well as providing a better user experience for readers.
-As a potential customer reads through your blog posts and finds links to previous content that you’ve created, they start to see you as an authority in your field.
+Interlinks are an essential part of making your site seem more legitimate and authoritative to Google and providing a better user experience for readers.
+As a potential customer reads through your blog posts and finds links to previous content you’ve created, they start to see you as an authority in your field.
 Being seen as a thought leader or innovator is key for building a brand.

 Not only does this SEO hack improve your search rankings when used consistently over time, but it can also increase revenue.
 Adding links to relevant products in your blog posts is another great way to increase sales immediately.
 Make it easy for your customers to access the products they need—the simpler it is to buy from you, the more they’ll buy.

 If interlinks have been a missed opportunity for you in the past, it’s never too late to implement them.
 Make this a priority going forward, and don’t forget to go back and add them to your old blog posts as well.
-Task a team member with going through past blogs to identify interlinking opportunities and getting past posts updated, and you may be surprised by the results.
+Task a team member to go through past blogs to identify interlinking opportunities and update past posts, and you may be surprised by the results.

 4. Choosing Not to Collect Emails